UCR-Robotics/ee144/docs/lab5.rst

    The lab rule is enforced by the department.

 #.
 There are 12 ReactorX 150 manipulators in the lab.
-   Each team will be assigned to one robotic arm, in respect with the team
+   Each team will be assigned to one robotic arm, given the number ID that had on Lab4.

 Write a Publisher and test your code
 --------------------------------------------------